7 Facts from our Paw Print Genetics Review

 Coat Color and Trait Testing

 There are about 30 tests in this category.
-These DNA tests analyze certain genes that are associated with known coat color and traits.
+These DNA tests analyze certain genes associated with known coat color and traits.
 The traits are mainly linked with coat texture, such as curly or long haired.
 If searching for a breed in the Disease Test catalog, your results will also include recommended coat color and trait testing.

 Paw Print Genetics also offers parentage and profiling tests.